Matt Osman

 Climates of the past, present, and future.

-Previously, I received my PhD in climate science at the Massachusetts Institute of Technology (MIT) and Woods Hole Oceanographic Institution.
+Previously, I received my PhD in climate science at the Massachusetts Institute of Technology (MIT) and Woods Hole Oceanographic Institution, and worked as a researcher at the University of Arizona.

 news